Best SLP Degree Programs in Florida

 • No distance learning option

-University of Florida's Ph.D. in Rehabilitation Science with a Communication and Swallowing Sciences and Disorders concentration is an interdisciplinary, research-focused doctoral program.
-It trains students to become expert researchers in communication disorders through cutting-edge scientific exploration of speech, language, and swallowing challenges.
-The curriculum emphasizes advanced research methodologies, hands-on experiences, and collaboration with faculty, preparing graduates for academic or clinical research careers.
-This doctorate program requires an entrance exam, typically the GRE.
+This Ph.D. in Rehabilitation Science with a Concentration in Communication and Swallowing Sciences and Disorders is an interdisciplinary research-focused doctoral program.
+It prepares students for academic or clinical research careers through specialized training in communication disorders research, hands-on experiences, and collaboration with expert faculty.
+This doctorate program requires an entrance exam.

 • Interdisciplinary doctoral research program